-Please answer the following questions: Have you ever been charged with a felony or misdemeanor?
-Y Ν If you answered Are you aware of any physical or emotional impairment which would affect your ability to minister?
-Y Ν "Yes," please explain in an Have you ever been disciplined, dismissed, or suspended from a secular job, ministry, or military service?
-Y Ν attachment.
+i regardinaria: tira ramaning data trans.
+Have you ever been convicted of a felony?
+Y N If you answered Are you aware of any physical or emotional impairment which would affect Υ N "Yes," please your ability to minister? explain in an Have you ever been disciplined, dismissed, or suspended from a secular Υ N attachment. job, ministry, or military service?
+Attestation Please read sign and date the following attestation

-Attestation